 Funding for the reclamation of old abandoned phosphate mine sites is managed by the Nonmandatory Land Reclamation Program.
-The program was created as a result of public concerns over the thousands of acres that had been mined for the severance of phosphate and ultimately abandoned.
+The program was created as a result of public concerns over the thousands of acres that had been mined for phosphate before reclamation was required by law.
 Identified parcels dated as far back as 1888.
 The program was created to provide a cost reimbursement grant for landowners for reclamation to eliminate health, safety and environmental issues existing on the abandoned mine sites.
 The grant program was deemed necessary because the cost of reclamation was more than the value of those properties even after reclamation.

 The Nonmandatory Land Reclamation Program provides funds for reclamation of property mined for phosphate prior to the 1975 introduction of regulatory requirements for reclamation.
 The grant program reimburses landowners for approved costs of reclamation work to improve environmental and economic utility of lands by removing safety hazards and improving water quality and quantity in affected watersheds.